How to Decide if a Survey Company is Legitimate

 It’s also good practice to question how your responses will be used before answering any questions on any survey.

-For example, some companies may ask specifically how old you are while others may not–and whether an individual answer this question is important could vary depending on why they’re asking for your age.
+For example, some companies may ask specifically how old you are while others may not–and whether an individual answers this question is important could vary depending on why they’re asking for your age.

 How do they get your information?

-Survey sites rely on market research such as focus groups, data collection, and user opinions to generate revenue for their business.
-When complete surveys help legitimate companies make better decisions about their marketing practices.
+Survey sites rely on market research, such as focus groups, data collection, and user opinions, to generate revenue for their businesses.
+When completed, surveys help legitimate companies make better decisions about their marketing practices.

 Survey sites get your information in three different ways: